-Koji rice Amazake doesn't include alcohol, even though it means sweet alcohol in Japanese, so it is safe to drink for anybody like small children pregnant women.
+Koji rice Amazake doesn't include alcohol, even though it means sweet alcohol in Japanese, so it is safe to drink for anybody, like small children and pregnant women.

-Sakekasu Amazake is quick and easy to make, but I don't recommend somebody like me who is not good at the unique smell of sake.
+Sakekasu Amazake is quick and easy to make, but I don't recommend it to somebody like me who is not good at the unique smell of sake.

 I only focus on making Kojir Rice Amazake in this recipe.

 Okay, let's talk about the health benefits of Koji rice Amazake.